This course will help you understand the interactions of health, human factors, policy and engineering in transport and driving.

 The online videos cover three modules:

-The workshop will take place in RCPI, Setanta Place, Dublin 2 on 12 November 2020.
+This virtual workshop will take place online on 12 November 2020.
 The programme for the day covers

 The examination consists of multiple choice questions and is delivered online.
 The exam is self-paced and must be completed between 13 November and 4 December 2020.